bgoonz/BGOONZ_BLOG_2.0/notes/docs/BGOONZ_BLOG_2.0.wiki/node-js-docs.md

 To this end, Node-API provides type-tagging capabilities.

 A type tag is a 128-bit integer unique to the addon.
 Node-API provides the `napi_type_tag` structure for storing a type tag.
-When such a value is passed along with a JavaScript object stored in a `napi_value` to `napi_type_tag_object()`, the JavaScript object will be “marked” with the type tag.
-The “mark” is invisible on the JavaScript side.
-When a JavaScript object arrives into a native binding, `napi_check_object_type_tag()` can be used along with the original type tag to determine whether the JavaScript object was previously “marked” with the type tag.
+When such a value is passed along with a JavaScript object stored in a `napi_value` to `napi_type_tag_object()`, the JavaScript object will be "marked” with the type tag.
+The "mark” is invisible on the JavaScript side.
+When a JavaScript object arrives into a native binding, `napi_check_object_type_tag()` can be used along with the original type tag to determine whether the JavaScript object was previously "marked” with the type tag.
 This creates a type-checking capability of a higher fidelity than `napi_instanceof()` can provide, because such type- tagging survives prototype manipulation and addon unloading/reloading.

 Continuing the above example, the following skeleton addon implementation illustrates the use of `napi_type_tag_object()` and `napi_check_object_type_tag()`.